 Dog-Friendly Parks in Alice Springs

 Alice Springs is home to a large number of off-leash dog exercise areas.
-When I applied the leash free park filter on the council website, a long list of 27 parks were displayed!
+On the council website, there are 28 parks listed that allow dogs off-leash.
 Double check the signage at park entrances and note that dogs are required to be under your effective control at all times – if not you may be required to leash them.

 One of the best off-leash dog parks in Alice Springs is the Rotaract Park in Braitling.
 This fenced dog park has separate areas for both small and large (over 11kg) dogs.
 While don’t expect much grass at the park, there are doggy bag dispensers, as well as a water fountain (which may or may not be working).
 There’s also shaded seating.